Murari007/Nv-SpyderAutoWhiteBalance-tool/README.md

 To run the application, follow these steps:

+To run the application, follow these steps:

-* Clone the Repository: Open the Qt software and clone the repository by clicking on File -> New Project -> Import Project -> Git -> Clone Repository.
-Enter the repository URL (https://github.com/your-username/your-repository.git) and choose the destination folder on your local machine.
+1. Clone the Repository: Open the Qt software and clone the repository by clicking on File -> New File or Project -> Import Project -> Git -> Clone Repository.
+Enter the repository URL (https://github.com/Murari007/Measurement-of-White-Point-and-Optical-Black-Level-from-a-Reference-Object-SpyerCube-..git) and choose the destination folder on your local machine.<br>
+2. Open the Project: After cloning the repository, you will see the project listed in the "Projects" tab.
+Click on the project to open it in the Qt software.<br>
+3. Build the Project: Build the project by clicking on the build button (hammer icon) or by selecting Build -> Build All from the menu.
+This will compile the code and generate the executable file.<br>
+4. Run the Project: Once the build is successful, you can run the project by clicking on the run button (play icon) or by selecting Build -> Run from the menu.
+This will execute the code and display the output or the desired functionality of your project.<br>

+## Usage of the GUI Tool